5 Things I’ve Learned Since I Quit My Job

 I’m truly an introvert, so it seems strange to say that, but I’m actually lonely.
 I do love alone time.
 It’s how I get my energy and recharge my batteries.
 Still, I miss conversations and connections.
 Also, I miss laughing with other people.

-Even though “peopling” can be taxing at time, I do miss collaboration and working towards a unified goal.
+Even though “peopling” can be taxing at times, I do miss collaboration and working towards a unified goal.
 I miss using my brain to solve a problem or help a client.
 I miss being part of a team, where you can laugh about frustrations, build each other up, or drown your sorrows together over lunch or even a happy hour.

 I’m Still Disorganized